 Introduction

 An important aspect when establishing capacity for the detection, identification and quantification of LMOs is the implementation of a laboratory management system that ensures the provision of minimum performance criteria with respect to quality control and quality assurance (QA/QC) to confirm the adequate handling and processing of samples, as well as to ensure the quality of and confidence in the results obtained.
-While there is a wide variety of methodologies and instruments that can be used in a molecular biology laboratory for the detection and identification of LMOs, it is important to select and implement methods that will produce reliable and consistent results, while, at the same time, meeting minimum performance criteria.
+While there is a wide variety of methodologies and instruments that can be used in a molecular biology laboratory for the detection and identification of LMOs, it is important to select and implement methods that will produce reliable and consistent results that meet the regulatory requirements of the Party, while, at the same time, meeting minimum performance criteria.

 The implementation of minimal performance criteria ensure that differences in methodology do not bias the results of laboratory analysis and form part of the QA/QC system that is required for laboratory accreditation.
 It is important that the analyte being measured is defined and that the unit of measurement is standard and understood in simple and internationally accepted language.
-Furthermore, it is important to use certified reference materials to confirm harmonization between laboratories and methods as well as for method validation and verification.
+Furthermore, it is important to use certified reference materials where available to confirm harmonization between laboratories and methods as well as for method validation and verification.

 This section of the training manual provides an introduction to the minimum performance criteria that may be considered by laboratories when implementing their selected methods for the detection and identification of LMOs as well as information on the establishment of a QA/QC system and how to validate such methods within a laboratory.
+A laboratory may be certified to a QA standard such as ISO 17025 or related standards required by the Party.
+The following information is consistent with such a standard.

 Laboratory Documentation System